-Speaker, Instrument, & Microphone Cables
+Speaker, Instrument, and microphone cables

-An instrument cable is built to convey a weak, un-amplified signal.
-Your guitar or bass is putting out a small DC current with a small voltage - that's why it needs amplification.
-An instruquality of the material of all of these components and the quality of the assembly, goes into the cost of vour cable.
+An instrument cable is built to convey a weak, unamplified signal.
+Your guitar or bass is putting out a small DC current with a small voltage-that's why it needs amplification.
+An instrument cable is a low power/high impedance cable with one small diameter (usually 24 gauge) positive wire-typically copper, silver, or aluminum-that carries this weak signal.